-Furthermore, we believe the capital strength of New Zealand banks was already under-appreciated in the context of global bank capital as RBNZ's capital standards are more conservative than other advanced countries, leading to lower reported capital ratios.
-The introduction of the output floor and increase in IRB scalar have further increased the conservatism of banks' risk-weight calculations.
+Furthermore, we believe the capital strength of New Zealand banks is under-appreciated in the context of global bank capital as RBNZ capital standards are more conservative than other advanced countries leading to lower reported capital ratios.
+The introduction of the output floor and increase in IRB scalar from 1 October 2022 has increased the conservatism of bank's risk-weight calculations.